 This summer, the Griswolds all over the United States are hitting the highway, making memories (and, after awhile, searching for sanity).
 Whether you’re located near a hot spot or the middle of nowhere, you can be sure that someone will be visiting from out of town, out of state or even out of the country.

-Here are a few ideas on how you can start planning now to attract more vacationers to your establishment… and turning the local hosts who bring them into year-round regulars:
+Here are a few restaurant marketing ideas for summertime that you can start planning now to attract more vacationers to your establishment… and turning the local hosts who bring them into year-round regulars:

 - Friend-of-a-friend discounts.
 Encourage your regulars to bring in family and friends who are visiting from out of town.
 Offer patrons with out-of-state driver’s licenses a free drink or appetizer.